Analytics at the ODTUG Kscope21 Virtual Event:

 Track Sponsored by

-Essbase at the ODTUG Kscope21 Conference:
+Essbase at the ODTUG Kscope21 Virtual Event:

 Essbase is the cornerstone of Oracle EPM.
 While Essbase is the data engine of many of the Oracle EPM Cloud offerings, this track is intended to elevate one’s understanding of the standalone OLAP engine.
 This year is different though and we’ve enhanced the vision of the Essbase track to include not only the technical deep dives but also how Essbase can, is, and should be used to provide actionable insight to the organization.
 It is important to note, free-form planning to support an Enterprise Planning initiative is also represented in the Enterprise Planning track.
 Free-form planning to support operational reporting is represented in the Essbase track.